- Code COMP3900

 - Areas of interest Computer Science, Information Technology, Software Engineering, Human Centred Computing

-This course will provide an introduction to the field of Human-Computer Interaction and will introduce students to key interaction and experience design paradigms, approaches and methods.
-The course will equip students with theory, methods, and techniques to investigate different design situations, develop novel design ideas, and ask critical questions about the role of technology in society.
+This course will provide an overview of the field of Human-Computer Interaction (HCI) and will introduce students to key interaction and experience design paradigms, approaches and methods.
+The course will equip students with theory, methods, and techniques to investigate different design situations, develop and prototype novel design ideas, and engage with the ethical and environmental dimensions of design practice and products.

 Upon successful completion, students will have the knowledge and skills to:

-- Characterise key aspects of human-computer interaction, such as interaction design, the user experience, and user interfaces.
+- Explain and illustrate key aspects of human-computer interaction such as interaction design, the user experience, usability, and user interfaces.

-- Ideate, prototype, and evaluate novel technology design ideas and their use in context.
+- Ideate, prototype, and evaluate novel technology design ideas through a user-centred design approach.

 Professional Skills Mapping: